SHIELDS-DLS/AnsiBox/README.md

 ## How use the project ?

-If you want to use
+If you want to use the projet, follow this steps :

+1. `git clone XXXXXX`

 ## Contact

-By mail : rettbl@protonmail.com
+* By mail : rettbl@protonmail.com
-By Discord : Rettbl#2970
+* By Discord : Rettbl#2970

 This project was created for my last year of study.